 Cohabitation is increasingly common as couples choose to live together for longer periods of time before they wed or go their separate ways.
-A cohabitation agreement allows the parties involved to specify how expenses are to be handled and how certain property or assets are to be acquired or divided.
+A cohabitation agreement allows the parties involved to specify how expenses are to be handled and how certain properties or assets are to be acquired or divided.

-In this way, a cohabitation agreement can define the effects of commingling of finances and personal assets, which makes things easier should the parties decide to separate.
+In this way, a cohabitation agreement can define the effects of the commingling of finances and personal assets, which makes things easier should the parties decide to separate.
 In this regard, however, it is important to keep in mind that cohabitation agreements are intended for people who do not plan on getting married.
 A cohabitation agreement does not automatically convert to a prenuptial agreement should the parties later decide to marry.

-If you are planning on living with someone or are currently cohabiting and want to protect your interests and rights, contact the family law attorneys at Hogan Omidi, PC.
+If you are planning on living with someone or are currently cohabiting and want to protect your interests and rights, contact the Denver family law attorneys at Hogan Omidi, PC.
 We have offices in Cherry Creek and Aspen.

 Why Is A Cohabitation Agreement Important?